 - Scarf or sarong to use as a

 blanket.
 Make sure you put it on you under the seat belt.
 This way, flight attendants can check you have your seatbelt on without waking you up.

 - Inflatable travel pillow.
-While a memory foam travel pillow is a lot more comfortable during flight, it’s more inconvenient to have around before and after your flight.
+While a memory foam travel pillow is a lot more comfortable during the flight, it’s more inconvenient to have around before and after your flight.
 Sometimes you may even carry it for nothing, as you might not use it during the flight at all.
 Therefore, an inflatable travel pillow is the best choice to add to your carry-on packing list

 - Collapsible water bottle.
 Occupies very little space when empty.
 You can fill it after the security check with tap water, and it will save you a lot of money over time.
 Please check in advance if the airport water or the tap water at your destination is drinkable.
 If not, cross this off your carry-on packing list.

 - Antibacterial wet wipes.
 Did you know that the food tray tables have the most germs on the plane?
 Even more than the flush button of the plane’s toilet?
 You should check out Travel Math’s report on airline hygiene.

 Ear plugs and eye masks are also useful after your flight, in case you are staying in a shared room or a hostel with a late curfew (if any).
 Might also come in handy if you chose to book your stay somewhere in a busy city center where it’s loud even after midnight.

 Ever heard of SleepPhones?
 It’s a headband that keeps your earphones in place while you sleep, acting as a sleeping mask at the same time.